Group Online Tuition (6 MAX)

 Subjects we'll likely cover include Paulo Freire and Augusto Boal's ideas about education, the US tradition of organising education, creativity and imagination in teaching, and the revolutionary potential of radical teaching practices.

-The course runs on the 18th April, 25th April, 2nd May, 9th May from 6.30pm – 8pm BST, plus a half hour one to one session at the beginning and end of the course.
+The course starts on the Tuesday 19th July, and lasts for 4 weeks. from 6.30pm – 8pm BST, plus a half hour one-to-one session at the beginning and end of the course.
 Pricing is based on everyone paying what they can afford.

 The course is taught by Amy Tait Westwell, who is a historian of political thought at St Andrews and a freelance education worker.
 In 2019 she ran a series of organising workshops for precarious workers, culminating in a residential summer school.
 In 2020 she consulted for Better than Zero on the response to Covid-19, training new organisers and providing support to the Cineworld Action Group and the Scottish Tourism Workers League.
 Amy set up the Sma Shot School to provide workers education online during the pandemic, and in 2021 ran the Workers Reunion project, a volunteer organising drive in retail and hospitality on the lifting of lockdown.